-‘Ted Lasso’ Renewed for Season 4 With Jason Sudeikis Returning: Everything We Know So Far
+‘Ted Lasso’s Brett Goldstein Teases Season 4 & Everything Else We Know So Far

-After rumors and speculation, Ted Lasso‘s fourth season is officially happening as Apple TV+ announced the show’s renewal with star Jason Sudeikis set to reprise his titular role.
+After months of rumors and speculation, Apple TV+‘s hit series Ted Lasso was renewed for Season 4 at the streamer in March of 2025, with star Jason Sudeikis set to reprise his titular role.

-Below, we’re breaking down everything you need to know about the forthcoming season so far, including who is likely to return, when filming might take place, and what’s been said about the latest episodes.
-Scroll down for a closer look and stay tuned for more details as Ted Lasso Season 4 takes shape at Apple TV+.
+In anticipation of the show’s return, we’re breaking down everything you need to know about the upcoming season so far, including who is most likely to return, when filming could take place, and what’s been said about the latest episodes by the stars and creatives.
+Scroll down for a closer look at what’s to come and stay tuned for even more details as Ted Lasso Season 4 takes shape at Apple TV+.

 When will Ted Lasso Season 4 premiere?